Save up to 25%… Shop Our Birthday Sale Now!

 • Women tend to live longer than men.

-• The amyloid plaques that lead to Alzheimer’s disease may actually be a byproduct of your brain’s immune mechanism that protects against fungal and bacterial infections (13).
+• The amyloid plaques that lead to Alzheimer’s disease may actually be a byproduct of the brain’s immune mechanism that protects against fungal and bacterial infections [13].

 • Women are about twice as likely to develop an autoimmune disorder compared to men.

-The good news is, there are many things you can do to maintain your brain health regardless of your age.
-And lion’s mane can play a part.
+The good news is there are many things you can do to maintain your brain health regardless of your age.
+Eating lion’s mane mushrooms or taking extract supplements from this variant can play a part.

-Another human trial using lion’s mane in menopausal women showed reductions in feelings of anxiety and irritation after 4 weeks (35).
+Another human trial using lion’s mane in menopausal women showed reductions in feelings of anxiety and irritation after four weeks [35].

 shop lion's mane

-Fatigue is a common symptom of perimenopause and menopause.
 The decline in estrogen and progesterone can knock other hormones off balance, resulting in fatigue.
-And as discussed earlier, many women also experience poor sleep quality, which also contributes to fatigue.
+As discussed earlier, many women also experience poor sleep quality, which also contributes to fatigue.

 Cordyceps Helps with Energy